 Akindi Bubble Sheets

 Instructors can score objective tests using Akindi Bubble Sheets (a Scantron Alternative).
 This flexible, easy to use tool allows instructors to print and score bubble sheets from any local printer/scanner.
 This can be particularly useful for faculty who are teaching large classes.
-For more details, please see this DoIT post and DoIT’s dedicated FAQ page for Akindi.
+For more details, please see DoIT’s dedicated FAQ page for Akindi.
 If you have questions, please contact the Instructional Technology team via RT.